major/major.io/content/post/2009-01-09-writing-a-ruby-on-rails-application-without-using-a-database.md

   - ruby on rails

 ---
-Some of you may be wondering "why would you want to use Rails without a database?"
-There are several situations why a database would not be needed, and I've run into quite a few of them.
+Some of you may be wondering &#8220;why would you want to use Rails without a database?&#8221; There are several situations why a database would not be needed, and I've run into quite a few of them.
 One of the specific cases was when I wanted to write a web interface for an application that only had a REST interface available to the public.

 If you find yourself needing to write a Rails application without a database, just do the following: